kami-m/happy-bot/README.txt

     TODO: Would be cool to also find an ai sound generator that you could enter a description of a sound effect into or music and it would play that as a layered sound or generated effect
+    TODO: Would also be cool that depending on the topic, different narrators could be used.
+            For example, about the wild west, western twang.
+            History- could have an academic voice.
+            Video games - could mimic the style of youtubers.

 Topic ideas:
     - History